Heritage Crafts

 • Skills: There are a lot of different skills necessary for making bagpipes including wood work, leather work, metal work and reed making.
 It is challenging to become skilled in all these areas.

 • Market issues: From the playing perspective, these pipes have never been stronger, both in numbers and quality of musicians.
-However, pipes are frequently a lifetime purchase and buying a new set now is much more difficult than it was a few years ago.
+However, pipes are frequently a lifetime purchase and buying a new set, although players may have more than one type.
+Finding makers is increasingly difficult and waiting times for a new instrument can be in excess of 2 years.

-• Market issues: there is a growing market in the UK but also internationally, which has led to makers starting up in North America, Australia and Northern Europe
+• Market issues: there is a growing market in the UK but the revival of the instrument has also happened internationally.
+There are makers of a variety of bagpipes in North America, Australia and Northern Europe

 • Market issues: the bigger manufacturers are starting to make small pipes, which could affect individual businesses in the future but does also demonstrate the increase in demand.